natarmr/Phaethon/README.md

 # Phaethon

-A Three.js driving simulator with a Jev-powered autopilot, plus a real-world OpenStreetMap district (SRM University, Andhra Pradesh).
+Named after the chariot of the Greek God of light Apollo, Phaethon A Three.js driving simulator with a Jev-powered autopilot, plus a real-world
+OpenStreetMap district (SRM University, Andhra Pradesh).

 ## Run locally